aleksandar-stefanovic/Mozaic/README.md

 ### RG16-mozaik
-# Mozaik
+# Mozaic

-U ovom projektu, korisnik bira boju sa sfere, gde je nijansa određena azimutnim uglom, a svetlina i jarkost boje visinskim uglom sfere.
-Korisnik zatim može da boji kvadrate u ravni, time formirajući sliku.
+This is a Computer Graphics course project.
+The main goal of the course was to exercise and explore OpenGL API.

+In this project, the user picks a color from the sphere, where the hue is determined by its azimuth.
+The user can then color one of the tiles of the grid by clicking on it.

-## Prikaz
+## Screenshot
 ![Screenshot](https://github.com/MATF-RG18/RG16-mozaik/blob/master/wiki_files/report_screenshots/08.png)

-## Kontrola
+## Controls
-* `W`, `A`, `S`, `D` za kretanje kroz prostor.
+* `W`, `A`, `S`, `D` to move through space.
-* Kretanje pokazivačem za rotaciju kamere.
-* Levi klik za izbor boje
-* Desni klik za nanošenje boje na pločice.
+* Move the cursor to rotate the camera.
+* Left click to pick a color.
+* Right click to apply color.

 ## Build